-“My Team’s Performance Is Fine; It’s The Other Teams Who Need Performance Help” (Lesson 9)
+“My Team’s Performance Is Fine; It’s The Other Teams Who Need Performance Help” (Chapter 9)

 Not recognising that a team needs to change its behaviour is a belief that any leader can develop at any level of performance.